spuithori/svelte-ionic-app/README.md

 - Routerlink, href and similar props on components like ion-item do not work properly, but I wonder if support is needed

+- Menucontroller does not see the menu by default - you need to register the menu item manually - extra function added to help you with that (`registerMenu(menu-id:string)`) - `<ion-menu {side} content-id="main" menu-id="mainmenu">`see Menu.svelte with working example

+- Nav component - works nicely, but implementation might be dirty (leaking DOM elements?). ion-nav-link not implemented.

 ## Things to do maybe one day...
 - Tailwind in separate repo?